 \section{Carleson measures}

-Let us recall the definition of Carleson measures. \begin{defn} A nonnegative Borel measure $\mu$ on $\B$ is called a {\em p-Carleson measure} for the quaternionic Banach space $X_\B$ if it satisfies the embedding inequality
+Let us recall the definition of Carleson measures. \begin{defn} A finite nonnegative Borel measure $\mu$ on $\B$ is called a {\em $p$-Carleson measure} for the quaternionic Banach space $X_\B$ if it satisfies the embedding inequality

 for every $f\in X_\B$, with a constant $c(\mu)$ depending on $\mu$ alone.

 \end{defn}